StackOps/python-automationclient/_sources/Zone.txt

 Modify specifc profile property
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update a zone property you must to specific the ID zone and the key of it.
+To update a zone property you must specific the ID zone and the key of it.

 .. code-block:: bash